neoforged/.github/primers/1.21.5/index.md

 - `com.mojang.blaze3d.resource.ResourceDescriptor`
     - `prepare` - Prepares the resource for use after allocation.
     - `canUsePhysicalResource` - Typically returns whether a descriptor is already allocated with the same information.
-- `net.minecraft.util.Util`
-    - `mapValues` - Updates the values of a map with the given function.
-    - `mapValuesLazy` - Updates the values of a map with the given function, but each value is resolved when first accessed.
+- `net.minecraft.advancements.critereon.MinMaxBounds#createStreamCodec` - Constructs a stream codec for a `MinMaxBounds` implementation.
 - `net.minecraft.client.Options#startedCleanly` - Sets whether the game started cleanly on last startup.
+- `net.minecraft.client.data.models`
-- `net.minecraft.client.data.models.BlockModelGenerators#createSegmentedBlock` - Generates a multipart blockstate definition with horizontal rotation that displays up to four models based on some integer property.
+    - `BlockModelGenerators#createSegmentedBlock` - Generates a multipart blockstate definition with horizontal rotation that displays up to four models based on some integer property.
+    - `ItemModelGenerators#prefixForSlotTrim` - Generates a vanilla `ResourceLocation` for a trim in some slot.
 - `net.minecraft.client.gui.components.toasts.Toast#getSoundEvent` - Returns the sound to play when the toast is displayed.
+- `net.minecraft.client.gui.screens.options.VideoSettingsScreen#updateFullscreenButton` - Sets the fullscreen option to the specified boolean.
 - `net.minecraft.client.model.AdultAndBabyModelPair` - Holds two `Model` instances that represents the adult and baby of some entity.
 - `net.minecraft.client.model.geom.builders`
     - `MeshDefinition#apply` - Applies the given transformer to the mesh before returning a new instance.
     - `MeshTransformer#IDENTITY`- Performs the identity transformation.
 - `net.minecraft.client.particle.FallingLeavesParticle$TintedLeavesProvider` - A provider for a `FallingLeavesParticle` that uses the color specified by the block above the particle the spawn location.
-- `net.minecraft.client.player.ClientInput#scaleMoveDirection` - Scales the move vector by the provided float.
 - `net.minecraft.client.renderer.PostChainConfig$Pass#referencedTargets` - Returns the targets referenced in the pass to apply.
 - `net.minecraft.client.renderer.entity.state.PigRenderState#variant` - The variant of the pig.
+- `net.minecraft.client.renderer.item.SelectItemModel$ModelSelector` - A functional interface that selects the item model based on the switch case and level.
+- `net.minecraft.client.renderer.item.properties.conditional.ComponentMatches` - A conditional property that checks whether the given predicate matches the component data.
+- `net.minecraft.client.renderer.item.properties.select`
-- `net.minecraft.client.renderer.item.properties.select.ComponentContents` - A switch case property that operates on the contents within a data component.
+    - `ComponentContents` - A switch case property that operates on the contents within a data component.
+    - `SelectItemModelProperty#valueCodec` - Returns the `Codec` for the property type.
 - `net.minecraft.core`
     - `HolderGetter$Provider#getOrThrow` - Gets a holder reference from a resource key.
     - `SectionPos#sectionToChunk` - Converts a compressed section position to a compressed chunk position.